zetkin/translators-interface/backend/README.md

 Dotpaths, (the path that is used in the frontend of a project to find the localisation string, formatted like `homePage.title`) are generated dynamically from the folder and their location within the object in that folder.

 The file path should be formatted like this `./path/to/file/se.yaml`.
+If the file is in the root directory of the project the path will look like this: `./se.yaml`

 The object path should be formatted like javascript dot notation: `path.to.key`.